sib-swiss/Introduction-to-statistics-with-R/docs/day1.md

   s
   ```

 Repeat this with 100 or 1000 iterations.
+Change the value for the mean and test it.

 ## Quitting R